 In addition to these, YHP also does pharmacy reviews and compares usage to algorithms, results of which are shared with providers.
-Messages are sent to about

-25,000 providers serving 6,000 to 7,000 patients.
+Messages are sent to about 25,000 providers serving 6,000 to 7,000 patients.
 Part of the messaging shows any contraindication of medications for patients with nine or more prescriptions.
 This covers several thousand patients.

-Mr. Keenan stated that these programs have saved the state about \$500,000 each year in 2008 and 2009.
+Mr. Keenan stated that these programs have saved the state about \$500 million over the last two fiscal years (2008 and 2009).
 He would like to see a fiscal review of Illinois Health Connect to ensure a positive recognition for these programs.
 Highlighting these programs is good not only to change the Medicaid market but the whole medical market in Illinois.